Serbian parliament endorses new cabinet

-BELGRADE Serbia's first female prime minister, who has set European Union membership as priority, won parliamentary support for her new cabinet on Thursday.
+BELGRADE (Reuters) - Serbia's first female prime minister, who has set European Union membership as priority, won parliamentary support for her new cabinet on Thursday.

 Ana Brnabic, also Serbia's first openly gay head of government, was picked by president Aleksandar Vucic, who stepped down as prime minister to take the more ceremonial role after winning an April election in a landslide.
 But as head of the ruling Serbian Progressive Party (SNS), Vucic will control a parliamentary majority.